CFHS code : PL382

 Martin was the son of Martin and Mary Radford.
 He was born in Cambridge and grew up at 2 Frost’s Yard where his father was a coachman.
 In 1881 he was living at 2 Tunwell’s Yard.
 He was still living at home in April 1891 and was working as a coachman like his father.
 He married Christina Harper later the same year.

 Christina was born in Helhoughton in Norfolk, which is a small village 4 miles south west of Fakenham.
 She was the daughter of Arthur and Emily Harper, and Arthur was the village baker.
 Christina was baptised in Helhoughton on 15th November 1868.
-She married Martin Radford when she was 25 years old.
+When the 1891 census was taken she was working as a general servant for Major General Scott and his wife Eliza at 4 Brookside.
+She married Martin Radford at St Paul’s church on December 21st that same year 4 days before her 25th birthday.

 In 1939 she was living with her remaining son William Gilbert and his wife Olga, at 163 Cherry Hinton Road.
 She died at 16 Golding Road in 1943.